 Screen space cone tracing for glossy reflections

-Indirect lighting (also Global Illumination (GI)) is an important part of photo-realistic imagery and has become a widely used method in real-time graphics applications, such as Computer Aided Design (CAD), Augmented Reality (AR) and video games.
-Path tracing can already achieve photo-realism by shooting thousands or millions of rays into a 3D scene for every pixel, which results in computational overhead exceeding real-time budgets.
+Indirect lighting (also Global Illumination (GI)) is an important part of photo-realistic imagery and has become a widely used method in real-time graphics applications, such as Computer Aided Design (CAD), Augmented Realtiy (AR) and video games.
+Path tracing can already achieve photorealism by shooting thousands or millions of rays into a 3D scene for every pixel, which results in computational overhead exceeding real-time budgets.
 However, with modern programmable shader pipelines, a fusion of ray-casting algorithms and rasterization is possible, i.e. methods, which are similar to testing rays against geometry, can be performed on the GPU within a fragment (or rather pixel-) shader.
 Nevertheless, many implementations for real-time GI still trace perfect specular reflections only.
-In this work the advantages and disadvantages of different reflection methods are exposed and a combination of some of these is presented, which circumvents artifacts in the rendering and provides a stable, temporally coherent image enhancement.
+In this Bachelor thesis the advantages and disadvantages of different reflection methods are exposed and a combination of some of these is presented, which circumvents artifacts in the rendering and provides a stable, temporally coherent image enhancement.
 The benefits and failings of this new method are clearly separated as well.
 Moreover the developed algorithm can be implemented as pure post-process, which can easily be integrated into an existing rendering pipeline.
 The core idea of this thesis has been presented as a poster at SIGGRAPH 2014 [Hermanns and Franke, 2014].